cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 **`-p port | --port=port`**

-The TCP port on which the Greenplum coordinator database server is listening for connections.
+The TCP port on which the Cloudberry coordinator database server is listening for connections.
 If not specified, reads from the environment variable `PGPORT` or defaults to `5432`.

 **`-U username | --username= username`**